iggypcnfsky/civicmatch/ARCHITECTURE.md

 - Mirrors public profile panels (NAME/basic, SAME, FAME, AIM, GAME, Portfolio) but all fields are editable
 - Add/Remove items where relevant (links, AIM cards, portfolio links)
 - Add New Section for custom content blocks
-- Save persists a draft locally for now; desktop Save in header; mobile has a sticky bottom Save bar
+- Save persists to Supabase `public.profiles.data` (JSONB) and also stores a local draft for instant UX; desktop Save in header; mobile has a sticky bottom Save bar

 ## Routing & structure (App Router)